 The 10 Best Ball Joint Tool Sets

 This wiki has been updated 33 times since it was first published in January of 2016.
 Whether you are an automotive professional or just prefer to repair your car or truck yourself, at some point you're going to need a ball joint tool set.
 With different styles for removal and installation of pressed components, they can also be used on tie rods, as well as for specialized tasks, like brake anchor pin replacement.
 Our selections will help you choose the best kit for your needs.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes